 The licensing service simplifies the purchase of licences:

 Once out-of-commerce publications have been identified, the licensing service allows users to apply for licences for the works in question, assuming that the minimum bibliographic requirements are fulfilled (Article § 52 VGG).
 The application can be made either for individual titles or for a bundled, more extensive set of titles.
-This is performed using the interface of the licensing service; the applications are then sent directly to the VG Wort collecting society.
-Upon receiving the licence application, VG Wort automatically enters all the requested works into the DPMA register.
+This takes place in the licensing service’s user interface, from which applications are sent directly to VG Wort.
+On receiving the license application, VG Wort also initiates the automatic entry of all works requested into the DPMA’s register.